waferbaby/dimples/README.md

 I did it, mum.
 ```

-Anything you throw into the front matter becomes available to the `@this` item when the site is rendered (so for the above example you'd have access to `@this.title`, `@this.layout` and `@this.categories`.)
+With the above example, you'd have access to `@this.title`, `@this.layout` and `@this.categories` in your file.

 Posts are also given `@this.date` and `@this.slug`, which matches what you used for their filenames.

-You can override the file extension your page or post will use by supplying an `extension` element:
+You can override the file extension your page or post will end up with by supplying an `extension` element:

 ```yaml
 ---